City College of New York: Athletics

 Olympic gold medalist Henry Wittenberg was co-captain of the CCNY wrestling team in 1939 during his undergraduate studies.
 After participating in two Olympics, he then taught wrestling at CCNY.
 In 1977, he was inducted into the National Wrestling Hall of Fame.

-CCNY is the only team in men's college basketball history to win both the National Invitation Tournament and the NCAA Tournament in the same year (1950).
-However, this accomplishment was overshadowed by the CCNY point shaving scandal in which seven CCNY basketball players were arrested in 1951 for taking money from gamblers to affect the outcome of games.
-The scandal led to the decline of CCNY from a national powerhouse in Division I basketball to a member of Division III, and damaged the national profile of college basketball in general.
+Basketball hall of fame inductee Nat Holman coached the CCNY basketball team in three different stints during the 1950s.
+Under Holman, CCNY became the only team in men's college basketball history to win both the National Invitation Tournament and the NCAA Tournament in the same year (1950).
+However, this accomplishment was overshadowed by the CCNY point-shaving scandal in which seven CCNY basketball players were arrested in 1951 for taking money from gamblers to affect the outcome of games.

-From 1934 until 1941, future NFL Hall of Famer Benny Friedman was the football coach at City College.
+From 1934 until 1941, future NFL Hall of Fame inductee Benny Friedman was the football coach at City College.

-In 1938, future four-time Olympican Daniel Bukantz was the intercollegiate foil champion.
+In 1938, future four-time Olympian Daniel Bukantz was the intercollegiate foil champion.
 Future Olympian James Strauch fenced for CCNY, graduating in 1942.
 In 1948, future Olympian Abram Cohen was a member of the NCAA Champion CCNY team.
 That same year future five-time Olympian Albert Axelrod was U.S. Intercollegiate Fencing Association and NCAA Champion in foil.
 Harold Goldsmith, a future three-time Olympian, won the 1952 NCAA foil championship while at CCNY.

-The college currently fields seven men's teams (Baseball, Basketball, Cross Country, Indoor/Outdoor Track and Field, Soccer, Volleyball) and seven women's varsity athletic teams (Basketball, Cross Country, Fencing, Indoor/Outdoor Track and Field, Soccer, Volleyball).
-The department also offers a men's and women's Lacrosse clubs.
-The Beavers have won 1 NCAA Division I championship (Men's Basketball) and over 70 City University of New York Athletic Conference (CUNYAC) Championships since 1966.
-The Beavers have won 2 Division III Eastern College Athletic Conference (ECAC) Championships in the program's history: Men's Volleyball and Women's Basketball.
-The Beavers also have a successful history in NCAA Division III Track and Field.
-The Lady Beavers have placed within the top 3 multiple times, 5 times for Indoor Women, 2 times for Outdoor Women.
-The Men's and Women's Track teams combined have over 25 All-Americans since 1980.